giljr/c/README.md

 #[EX20 - DEVC](/DEVC/EX20) -  Project 20 - How to Use ARROWS - More elegant solution to Point to an element of the struct

+#[EX21 - DEVC](/DEVC/EX21) -  Project 21 - How to make a union of two char as int?
+First Approach - Using Bitwise Operations

 ### License